davidjb/davidjb.github.com/content/2018-12-15-travel-hacks-cheapest-australian-airport-transport-options.rst

 From the airport:

 #.
+Find the Public Bus stand outside **Terminal 3**.
+You're looking for a
+   yellow vertical sign that says *Public Bus* or separately marked by the standard blue **Ⓑ** TransportNSW symbol indicating a bus service.

+#.
 Take the **400 PrePay-Only - Sydney Airport to Bondi Junction via
    Eastgardens** bus or the **420 Burwood to Eastgardens** bus from the airport.

    * If you're super-stingy, want the exercise and want to save 20 cents, walk from the airport to Mascot instead.
-Add at least 20 minutes to your travel time and longer if your bags are heavy.
+With this, add at least 20 minutes to your travel time or longer if your bags are heavy.

 #.
 Get off at **Mascot Station, Coward St, Stand A** (ask the driver to stop or
    use your phone to know when to press the button) -- it's only a short trip, around 4 mins.

 #.
-From here, cross the road and walk to Mascot Station around the corner.
+From here, walk to Mascot Station just around the corner behind where the bus
+   drops you off.

 #.
 Take the train from Mascot to the city (such as to Circular Quay).

-For getting back to or to go to the airport, do the same above, just in reverse:
+For getting back to or to go to the airport, do the same as above, but in reverse:

 #.
 Get onto an Airport-bound train and get off **early** at Mascot Station.